Frequently asked questions on Quest Authentication Services (QAS/VAS) licensing.

 In a cluster situation, if multiple machines use one computer object, and they use it at the same time, they each need a license (Load balancing situation).
 If only one machine uses the computer object at any one time, then only one license is needed for the set of machines (failover situation).

 - Through manual installation on each Unix host.

 - Centrally in Active Directory through Group Policies using the QAS Group Policy (VGP) utilities.

-- Licences can be installed in the QAS Application Configuration in AD through the QAS Control Center.
-Licences in the QAC will be installed automatically at the time they are joined to the domain.
+- Licenses can be installed in the QAS Application Configuration in AD through the QAS Control Center.
+Licenses in the QAC will be installed automatically at the time they are joined to the domain.

 Where is the license file manually installed on the Unix host?
 Any considerations?

 To manually install a license file, simply copy the file to the /etc/opt/quest/vas/.licenses directory and make sure that the permissions on the file are set to 0644.

 Can I rename the license file before placing it in the /etc/opt/quest/vas/.licenses directory?
 Any special naming requirements?

 The license file can be renamed.
 There are no special naming requirements.